open-edge-insights/eii-core/docker_setup/README.md

      * [docker compose cli](https://docs.docker.com/compose/reference/overview/)
      * [docker compose reference](https://docs.docker.com/compose/compose-file/)
      * [docker cli](https://docs.docker.com/engine/reference/commandline/cli/#configuration-files)
-5. If you want to run the docker images separately i.e, one by one, run the command `docker-compose run --no-deps [service_cont_name]` Eg: `docker-compose run --    name ia_video_ingestion --no-deps ia_video_ingestion` to run VI container and the switch `--no-deps` will not bring up it's dependencies mentioned in the docker-compose file.
+2. If you want to run the docker images separately i.e, one by one, run the command `docker-compose    run --no-deps [service_cont_name]` Eg: `docker-compose run --name ia_video_ingestion --no-deps      ia_video_ingestion` to run VI container and the switch `--no-deps` will not bring up it's
+   dependencies mentioned in the docker-compose file.
 If the container is not launching, there could be some issue with entrypoint program which could be overrided by providing this extra switch `--entrypoint /bin/bash` before the service container name in the docker-compose run command above, this would let one inside the container and run the actual entrypoint program from the container's terminal to rootcause the issue.
 If the container is running and one wants to get inside, use cmd: `docker-compose exec [service_cont_name] /bin/bash` or `docker exec -it [cont_name] /bin/bash`
-6. For debug purpose, it becomes essential to send dev team the logs of the build/run scripts to rootcause the issue effectively.
+3. For debug purpose, it becomes essential to send dev team the logs of the build/run scripts to       rootcause the issue effectively.
 This is where the `tee` command comes to rescue.
-7. Best way to check logs of containers is to use command: `docker logs -f [cont_name]`.
-If one wants to see all the docker-compose service container logs at once, then just run `docker-compose logs -f`
+4. Best way to check logs of containers is to use command: `docker logs -f [cont_name]`.
+If one        wants to see all the docker-compose service container logs at once, then just run
+   `docker-compose logs -f`